 Typically, applications are processed the moment we receive membership payment.
 Your certificate and new member kit will take approximately two to three weeks to arrive.
 Your name badge will take four to six weeks to arrive.
 Upon joining, you will receive an email that provides details on how to access all the benefits and services that POC offers.

-New members to POC are required to complete two specific classes prior to inclusion on the Find an Organizer directory.
-These two classes are:
+New members to POC are required to complete three specific classes prior to inclusion on the Find an Organizer directory.
+These three classes are:

-Once you have completed these courses, our system will automatically add your profile to the Find an Organizer Directory (usually within 24 hours).
-You may verify the POC courses you have taken by logging into the Members Only section of the website and viewing your profile.
+Once you have completed these courses, your profile will be added to the Find an Organizer Directory (usually within 24-48 hours).

 If you took these courses before joining POC, please contact us so that we may find your records in our database and add this information to your profile.